ArdourTech/Experiment-habitat/README.md

 # habitat-cli

-CLI tool for Dockerized Developer Environments
+CLI tool for Dockerized Developer Environments.
+Base docker image can be found at [habitat](https://github.com/ardourtech/habitat)

 ## Building for Release